47deg/KEEP/proposals/type-classes.md

 To determine whether a typeclass definition is a valid type-side implementation we perform the following check:

-1. A "local type" is any type (but not typealias) defined in the current file (e.g. everything defined in `data.bar` if we're evaluating `data.collections.bar`).
+1. A "local type" is any type (but not typealias) defined in the current file (e.g. everything defined in `data.collections.bar` if we're evaluating `data.collections.bar`).
 2. A generic type parameter is "covered" by a type if it occurs within that type, e.g. `MyType` covers `T` in `MyType<T>` but not `Pair<T, MyType>`.
 3. Write out the parameters to the type class in order.
 4. The parameters must include a type defined in this file.